grea09/color/article/article.md

 \EndFunction
 </div>

 From that point the base algorithm is very similar for any implementation of POP : using an agenda of flaws that is efficiently updated after each refinement of the plan.
 A flaw is selected for resolution and we use a non deterministic choice operator to pick a resolver for the flaw.
 The resolver is inserted in the plan and we recursively call the algorithm on the new plan.
 On failure we return to the last non deterministic choice to pick another resolver.
-The algorithm ends when the agenda is empty or when there is no more resolver to pick for a given flaw. <!-- TODO a voir, mais ca serait peut être intéressant de donner l'algo en pseudo-code, surtout si dans la suite, tu précises à quels endroits tes algo auxiliaires se greffent à l'algo de base ...'-->
+The algorithm ends when the agenda is empty or when there is no more resolver to pick for a given flaw.

 ## Limitations

 This standard way of doing have seen multiple improvements over expressiveness like with UCPOP [@penberthy_ucpop:_1992], hierarchical task network to add more user control over sub-plans [@bechon_hipop:_2014], cognition with defeasible reasoning [@garcia_defeasible_2008], or speed with multiple ways to implement the popular fast forward method from state planning [@coles_forward-chaining_2010].
-However, all these variants do not treat the problem of online planning, resilience and soft solving. <!-- TODO Et les travaux de replan de Krogt ne traitent pas d'online planning ?'-->
+However, all these variants do not treat the problem of online planning, resilience and soft solving.

+Some other closer works like [@van_der_krogt_plan_2005] treats the problem of online planning by removing big chuncks of the partial plan by identifying incorect trees in the plan.
+This causes an heavy replanning of the problem even if only one action needed removal.
+This is a big problem when trying to adapt a plan with minimal changes due to replanning.

-Indeed, these problems can affect POP's performance and quality as they can interfere with POP's inner working.
+Indeed, all these problems can affect POP's performance and quality as they can interfere with POP's inner working when the algorithm is able to give an answer at all.

 ![A simple problem that will be used throughout this paper](graphics/problem.svg) {#fig:problem}

 Before continuing, we present a simple example of classical POP execution with the problem represented in figure @fig:problem.
 We did not represent empty preconditions or effects to improve readability.
 Here we have an initial state $I = \langle \emptyset , \{ 1, 2 \} \rangle$ and a goal $G = \langle \{ 3, 4, -5, 6 \}, \emptyset \rangle$ encoded as dummy steps.
 We also introduce actions that are not steps yet but that are provided by $A$.
 The actions $a$, $b$ and  $c$ are normal actions that are useful to achieve the goal.
 The action $t$ is meant to be threatening to the plan's integrity and will generate threats.
-The actions $u$, $v$, $w$ and $x$ are toxic actions <!-- TODO je n'emploierai pas le terme toxic ici, car d'après ta définition de la suite, seules u et v seraient toxic '-->.
-We introduce $u$ and $v$ as useless actions, $w$ as a dead-end action and $x$ as a contradictory action.
+We introduce $u$ as a useless action, $v$ as a toxic action, $w$ as a dead-end action and $x$ as a contradictory action.

 ![Standard POP result to the problem](graphics/pop.svg) {#fig:pop}

 This example has been crafted to illustrate problems with standard POP implementations.
-We give <!-- TODO a possible resulting plan (POP ne donnera pas toujours ce résultat mais peut renvoyer d'autres plans'?--> the resulting plan of standard POP in figure @fig:pop.
+We give a possible resulting plan of standard POP in figure @fig:pop.
 We can see some issues as for how the plan has been built.
 The action $v$ is being used even if it is useless since $b$ already provided fluent $4$.
 We can also notice that despite being contradictory the action $x$ raised no alarm.
 As for ordering constraints we can clearly see that the link $a \to t$ is redundant with the path $a \xrightarrow{5} c \to t$ that already puts that constraint by transitivity.
 Also some problems arise during execution with the selection of $w$ that causes a dead-end.

+Of course the flaw selection mechanism of certain variant can prevent that to happen in that case.
+But often flaw selection mechanisms are more speed oriented and will do little if a toxic action seems to fit better than a more coherent but complex one.

 All these issues are caused by what we call *defects* as they are not regular PSP flaws but they still cause problems with execution and results.
 We will address these defects and propose a way to fix them in [the next section](#defects).